I mostly write articles about inground swimming pools, which I've learned about through many months of research.

 The Most Common Swimming Pool Dimensions

-When you're building a new swimming pool, you gotta start somewhere - and that somewhere is usually with the size and shape of the pool.
-Pools obviously come in many shapes and sizes, and in reality, your options are limited only by the size of your yard and your budget.
+When you're building a new swimming pool, you have to start somewhere—and that somewhere is usually with the size and shape of the pool.
+Pools obviously come in many shapes and sizes, and in reality, your options are only limited by the size of your yard and your budget.
 But as a starting point, it's helpful to look at some standard inground pool shapes and sizes.
-From there, you can decide whether to go with a tried-and-true option, or deviate from the norm.
+From there, you can decide whether to go with a tried-and-true option or deviate from the norm.